 Although youth are oftentimes very passionate about working towards a cause, they’ll need your support.
 This is where support from successful leaders can be incredibly helpful.
 From personal experience, having co-founded a youth business education non-profit organization and composing an advisory of some of the industry’s top business leaders, I can say that running a youth-run organization with the support of seasoned business leaders accelerates the learning process substantially.
 This is an area I’ve seen other organizations fall short on.
 Well-intentioned organizations, including mayoral youth boards, often have figurehead leaders (for namesake) who meet infrequently with their youth.
 Particularly with respect to youth-run initiatives, guidance is almost pivotal.
 Without it at all, you’ll have a group of youth who may fall into common pitfalls that can be easily avoided via guidance; making mistakes is ok (I would even call it great for these reasons) but not ideal from a return-on-time-invested point of view.
 Too much of it?
 Well, then the initiative turns into something that isn’t youth-run.
 That’s where authenticity falls off a cliff and never returns.

 The World Economic Forum built its Global Shapers Community with these three powerful strategies – and you could very well do the same.
 Found that organization you’ve always wanted to.
 Start that initiative you’ve been meaning to.
 You might be surprised how powerful youth engagement is in making a movement successful, but you’ll have to find out with action.

 To learn more about the Global Shapers Community and examples of projects launched at the local level, visit www.globalshapers.org.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.